cgerman7x/bq-ingestion/README.md

 POC about BigQuery ingestion that generates messages using the local pub/sub emulator that are consumed by an Apache Beam job that writes output AVRO files in different folders based on their AVRO schema.

 It creates a pub/sub topic and subscription as first step.
 Then, all pub/sub messages are created with a <b>schema_id</b> attribute that specified the schema version used to generate the AVRO encoded payload.
-The important concept here is that the schema is always embedded in the message and in the output AVRO file.
+Note: the schema is always embedded in the message and also in the output AVRO file.

-Custom ext_message_id and ext_message_time are also attached as pub/sub attributes.
+Custom ext_message_id and ext_message_time (used as business date of transaction) are also attached as pub/sub attributes.

+The attribute ext_message_time is used as business timestamp of transaction if you want to test late events arrivals.
+It can also be disabled from the subscriber in order to allow the use of the pub/sub publish time.

 The publisher produces several messages with:
 <ol>